ikhsannur1996/assignment-etl-airflow/README.md

   - Transformation of extracted data.
   - Loading transformed data into a database table.

-## Slide 3: ETL from CSV to Database: Task Overview
-- **Task Overview**
-  - Description of the steps involved in the ETL process from CSV to database.
-- **Steps**
-  - Extracting data from CSV files.
-  - Transforming the extracted data.
-  - Loading transformed data into a database table.

-## Slide 4: ETL from CSV to Database: Implementation
-- **Implementation**
-  - Designing Airflow DAG for CSV to database ETL.
-  - Writing Python functions for extraction, transformation, and loading.
-  - Implementing error handling and logging mechanisms.

-## Slide 5: ETL from CSV to Database: Documentation
-- **Documentation**
-  - Documenting each task in the DAG.
-  - Providing clear explanations for assumptions and configurations.
-  - Parameterizing values through Airflow variables or DAG configuration.

 ## Slide 6: ETL from API to Database
 - **Objective**
   - Automating ETL process from APIs to a database table.